Corporate social responsibility: Why and how committing to CSR drives organizational performance

 Incorporating CSR into strategy and practice helps yield internal and external benefits.

 Indeed, a growing body of empirical literature on CSR shows that there are indeed benefits to acknowledging the top of Carroll’s pyramid and incorporating it into broader strategy.
 Research finds that firms see lower employee turnover, higher reputation, and improved customer satisfaction (Galbreath, 2010).
 Nurn and Tang (2010) find that CSR leads to greater financial performance and helps firms attract better employees and operate at greater efficiency with lower operating costs.
 In addition, CSR can help employee motivation, trust, morale and commitment (see review by Siddique, 2015).
-Klará (2011) summarises the benefits as:
+Klará (2011) summarizes the benefits as:

 In the commercial sector, CSR is considered a part of strategic planning for those companies that strive to be successful, that want to improve their reputation and especially those who want to be competitive.
 CSR is a competitive advantage for businesses, having as a source the intangible and human resources, and being executed by competences such as communication, management and corporate culture.